duncantmiller/redwoodpowerfund.com/src/_posts/2024-05-08-data-collection-methodologies-for-ai-driven-robotics.md

 - **Gesture and Motion Recognition:** Enhances robots' understanding of human gestures, improving their responsiveness and interaction capabilities in various settings.
 - **High-Quality Training Data:** Provides accurate and detailed data, crucial for developing sophisticated robotic behaviors and operational adaptability.

-By leveraging the Apple Vision Pro’s capabilities, we are innovating ways to reduce barriers and significantly enhance training data collection for AI-powered robotics, leading to more adaptive, responsive, and capable robotic systems.
+By leveraging the Apple Vision Pro’s capabilities, we are innovating ways to reduce barriers and significantly enhance training data collection for AI-driven robotics, leading to more adaptive, responsive, and capable robotic systems.

 ### Utilizing the Collected Data for Training